aslushnikov/latex-online/README.md

 4. If yes, then just return the precompiled PDF from cache
 5. If no, then compile the file, cache the result and return it to user

+### 2. Given a `.TEX` file content, compile it

+1. Given content is saved locally
+2. The hash sum of the file in counted in some way
+3. Check in cache if we've got a PDF for the hashsum
+4. If yes, then just return the precompiled PDF from cache
+5. If no, then compile the file, cache the result and return it to user

-### 2. Given a tarball with files structure, compile it
+### 3. Given a tarball with files structure, compile it

 1. The tarball is saved locally
 2. The hash sum of the tarball is counted in some way